ywang-lab/ywang-lab.github.io/_members/YWang.md

 linkedin:
 github:
 orcid: 0000-0001-7268-0306
-description: "Tao is an Assistant Professor in the School of Biomedical Sciences at HKU from 2022.
-Prior to joining to HKU, he was a postdoctoral research fellow at the University of Oxford and visitor scientist at eBIC working on HIV capsid and carboxysomes using cryoEM and cryoET subtomogram averaging.
-He completed his Bachelor in Biological Sciences degree in Nankai University (2008-2012) and PhD in structural biology in the University of Oxford (2012-2016)."
+description: "Wang is now an Assistant Professor in the School of Medicine  at SUSTech from 2022.
+Prior to joining to SUSTech, she was a postdoctoral research fellow at the University of California, Davis working on cardiac physiology and pathology using genetically encoded FRET-based biosensors, optical imaging and transgenetic mouse models.
+She completed her Bachelor in Pharmaceutical Engineering degree in Guizhou University (2008-2012) and PhD in Cardiovasuclar Pharmacology in the Fudan University (2012-2016)."
 ---